 Another massive diamond has been unearthed this week at the Karowe Lucara mine, Botswana.
-Lucara Diamond Corp. announced this week that the recovery of a 472 carat, top light brown gem quality diamond has been unearthed, and it’s the third largest diamond ever recovered from its 100% owned Karowe Diamond Mine located in Botswana.
+Lucara Diamond Corp. announced this week that the recovery of a 472 Carat Diamond, top light brown gem quality diamond has been unearthed, and it’s the third largest diamond ever recovered from its 100% owned Karowe Diamond Mine located in Botswana.

 Photo Credit: Lucara Diamond Corp.